kagancinematography/rtc335/README.md

 # RTC 335: Cinematography

-This repository contains a simple static HTML page that serves as an index of external PDFs used in **RTC 335: Cinematography**.
+This repository contains a simple static HTML page that serves as an index of external PDFs used in **RTC 335: Cinematography Course at Kadir Has University**.

 The page provides quick access to course materials, including:
 - Exposure Quick Guide
-- F-number overview
+- F-number Paper
-- Depth of Field reference
+- Depth of Field Paper

 ## 📜 License / Usage